siuangie91/react_wysiwig/README.md

  1. `npm install`
  2. `npm start`

 I kept my console messages in there because I like to keep a record of what my thought process was.
-However, I have put all these messages behind a cookie that expires after 24 hours.
+However, I have put all these messages behind a cookie that expires after 24 hours so that not everyone can see them (unless you're reading this, of course :wink:).
 If you'd like to see the messages, run
 ```javascript
 document.cookie="dev_console=true;"
 ```
+in the console.
 Then refresh the page.
-Open the console to see the messages!
+Check the console again to see the messages!

 Enhanced console logger is found in `src/helpers/index.js`:
 ```javascript